-Marilynn T. Mobley, a noted authority on public relations and media interviews, believes you can guide reporters rather than just follow along when they interview you.
-Three techniques that Mobley recommends are repetition, flagging, and bridging.
+Marilynn T. Mobley, a personal friend who was a noted authority on public relations and media interviews, believed you could guide reporters rather than just follow along when they interviewed you.
+I do, too.

 Flagging: “Flag” your key messages to keep the reporter focused on what you want to emphasize.
 Here are some phrases that you can use:

 “The most important thing to remember is…” “I’ve talked about a lot of things, but it boils down to three things….”
-(We particularly like this phrase because it performs two tasks, it flags and it pre-numbers, which gives you a chance to make all three points.)
+(I particularly like this phrase because it performs two tasks, it flags and it pre-numbers, which gives you a chance to make all three points.)

 Bridging: A “bridge” is a rhetorical technique that enables you to move from the question you are asked to a point that you want to make.
 Here are some useful bridge phrases: “Let me give some background information about…” “Let me just add…” “That’s not my area of expertise, but what I can tell you is…” “Actually…”

 What makes these concepts so useful is that they need not be restricted to media interviews.
-All of them work in conversations, in presentations, and in political arguments and discussions.”
+All of them work in conversations, in presentations, and in political arguments and discussions.

-Excerpt from The Scoop on Media Interviews by Marilynn T. Mobley.
-Mobley is senior vice president and strategic counsel for Edelman.
+Excerpt from “The Scoop on Media Interviews” by Marilynn T. Mobley.
+Mobley former senior vice president and strategic counsel for Edelman.